dport96/ITM352/morea/070.flow-control-I/experience-conditionals-branching.md

 In this lab we will use conditional (boolean) expressions and conditional statements (if-statements) to keep score and present game information.

-Start by creating a `Lab6` directory in your repo and add a copy of your `SmartPhoneProducts1_3` project from Lab3 and rename it  `SmartPhoneProducts1_4`.
+Start by creating a `Lab6` directory in your repo and add a copy of your `SmartPhoneProducts1_3` project from the previous Lab and rename it  `SmartPhoneProducts1_4`.
 Start your http-server and load the `products_display.html` page then open the JS console in your browser.

 #### Exercise #1: Conditional Expressions (total 6 minutes)